Transversal Structures in Graph Systems: A Survey: Digraph systems

-DeBiasio and Molla \cite{ADHC} proved the the anti-directed Hamilton cycle (an orientation in which consecutive edges alternate direction) is guaranteed to appear if $\delta^0(D) \geq n/2+1$.
+DeBiasio and Molla \cite{ADHC} proved the anti-directed Hamilton cycle (an orientation in which consecutive edges alternate direction) is guaranteed to appear if $\delta^0(D) \geq n/2+1$.
 DeBiasio, K\"uhn, Molla, Osthus and Taylor \cite{AOHC} showed that for sufficiently large $n$, every $n$-vertex digraph $D$ with $\delta^0 (D)\geq n/2$ contains every orientation of a Hamilton cycle except, possibly, the anti-directed one.
-It is interesting to generalize the above two results to transversal version.
+It {would be} interesting to generalize the above two results to the {transversal setting}.

-Keevash, K\"uhn and Osthus \cite{2009KeevashOriented} proved the oriented version of Dirac's theorem, which states that every $n$-vertex digraph with minimum semi-degree at least $(3n-4)/8$ contains a directed Hamilton cycle.
+Keevash, K\"uhn and Osthus \cite{2009KeevashOriented} proved the oriented version of Dirac's theorem, which states that { for sufficiently large $n$}, every $n$-vertex digraph with minimum semi-degree at least $(3n-4)/8$ contains a directed Hamilton cycle.
 Considering a transversal version of this theorem would be interesting.